Navigating the Transition to College: Resources for Students with ASD

 Register with Disability Services Office (DSO), provide documentation of autims spectrum disorder, and request adjustments (if needed).
 Housing adjustment requests need to be completed by May 1 for fall semester; or by December 1 for spring semester.

 Review the SSP Support Options available and enroll in SSP.
-Fall enrollment for incoming students should be completed by July 1 to ensure that supports are available.
-New students enrollments received after July 1st are not guarenteed.
-New spring semester enrollments are accepted only if space allows.
+Fall enrollment for incoming students should be completed by June 15th to ensure that supports are available.
+New students enrollments received after June 15th are not guarenteed.
+New spring semester enrollments are accepted as space allows.